kalisio/kdk/docs/guides/development/develop.md

 > Make sure you built your app first

-From the backend `api` folder run the server-side Feathers app, this will also serve the frontend Quasar app : `$ yarn/npm run prod`
+From the backend `api` folder run the server-side Feathers app, this will also serve the frontend Quasar app : `$ yarn prod`

 Then point your browser to [localhost:8081](http://localhost:8081).